Nailsea: Education

 Secondary education in Nailsea is provided by Nailsea School, which attained Technology and Media Arts College specialist status before a £28.8 million revamp in 2010.
 Nailsea has infants, junior, primary schools, and a music school, some of them including: Kings Hill C of E, Golden Valley, Hannah More Infants, St Francis Catholic School and Grove School.
 Ravenswood School caters for children with special needs and learning difficulties.
 There are also playgroups for children in the area who are too young for infants school.

 Religious sites

-In the 2001 census 78% of Nailsea's respondents claimed Christianity as their religious preference; 16% claimed to have "no religious preference", the second largest group.
-All of the religious buildings are Christian in nature.
-Christ Church and the 14th-century Holy Trinity Church are Church of England parish churches.
-Christ Church was built in 1843 by George Gilbert Scott and William Bonython Moffatt and has been designated as a Grade II listed building.
-Holy Trinity features a tower with six Bells, a cemetery, and a community centre called "The Trinity Centre".
-It is Grade I listed.
+In the 2021 census 54% of Nailsea's respondents claimed Christianity as their religious preference; 45% claimed to have "no religious preference", the second largest group.

 Nailsea Methodist Church was founded in 1789; the first building opened three years later.
 In 1914 a new chapel was opened on Silver Street, and a youth club was added in the 1960s.
 In early 1992 the old church was replaced with a larger, flexible, multi-purpose building and the youth club was refurbished and renamed the Wesley Centre after Methodism's founder, John Wesley.
 There is also Nailsea Baptist Church, the Catholic Church of St Francis of Assisi, Southfield Church, the United Reformed Church and the Community Church.